mikeknox/aws-paramstore-secrets-buildkite-plugin/README.md

 A limited form of ACL has been added to this plugin, each `<slug>` can contain:

-- `allowed_teams`   - A list of teams that can access the secrets at this node
+* `allowed_teams`   - A list of teams that can access the secrets at this node
-- `allowed_pipelines`   - A list of pipelines that can access the teams at this node
+* `allowed_pipelines`   - A list of pipelines that can access the teams at this node

 If either of these params exist at a node, then access is denied unless the current team and/or pipeline is listed.

-The plugin assesses team memberhsip based on data supplied in `BUILDKITE_BUILD_CREATOR_TEAMS` and `BUILDKITE_UNBLOCKER_TEAMS` environment variables.
+The plugin assesses team membership based on data supplied in `BUILDKITE_BUILD_CREATOR_TEAMS` and `BUILDKITE_UNBLOCKER_TEAMS` environment variables.
-:warning: If both of those variables are empty, *and* `BUILDKITE_SOURCE == "schedule"` then `allwoed_teams` is deemed true.
+:warning: If both of those variables are empty, *and* `BUILDKITE_SOURCE == "schedule"` then `allowed_teams` is deemed true.
-The assumption is that the scheduled build was created by an approved individiual, as creating a Scheduled Build in BuildKite requires 'Full Access' to the pipeline.
+The assumption is that the scheduled build was created by an approved individual, as creating a Scheduled Build in BuildKite requires 'Full Access' to the pipeline.

 Don't let this lure you into a false sense of security; as your agent has access to the Parameter Store tree with the secrets, any pipeline could bypass the plugin and access the secrets directly.